modelearth/io/communities/Communities.md

 ## Georgia Community Interest
-Contact Costas Simoglou, Energy Director at the Georgia Centers of Innovation, at 404.923.4033 or csimoglou@georgia.org if you have a group interested in participating.
+Contact Costas Simoglou, Energy Director at the Georgia Center of Innovation, at 404.923.4033 or csimoglou@georgia.org if you have a group interested in participating.